 Watch our “What are the PMP®, PMBOK®, Project Management Knowledge Areas?” video

 Integration PMBOK Knowledge Area:

 This is the only project management knowledge area that has processes in each five process groups.
 These processes are developing the project charter, developing the project management plan, directing and managing the project work, monitoring and controlling the project work, performing integrated change control, and closing the project or phase.
 The main purpose of the integration management PMBOK knowledge area processes is the execution and delivery of the project work end-to-end successfully.

 Note that, project management processes are documented and controlled with the help of project management templates.
 You can see sample free project management templates to have an idea of how they work.

 Scope Management PMBOK Knowledge Area:

 This project management knowledge area has six processes.
 Four of them belong to planning.
-These are planning the scope management, collecting requirements, defining the scope and creating WBS.
+These are planning the scope management, collecting requirements, defining the scope, and creating WBS.
 Two processes belong to the monitoring and controlling process group.
 These are validating the scope and controlling the scope.
-Scope management PMP Knowledge area processes aim to control scope in a project and protects scope creep.
+Scope management PMP Knowledge area processes aim to control the scope of a project and protect against scope creep.

 Schedule Management PMBOK Knowledge Area: